 The following are weather-related damages that can be inflicted upon a roof.

 An enemy to all shingles alike is high-speed winds.
 Regardless of how well nailed down or heavy a shingle may be, high-speed winds can find a way to cause some damage.
 Most asphalt shingles can withstand wind speeds of 90km/hr.
 However, it is noted that losses will appear at only 50km/hr.
 Since wind operates like a fluid, it can slide under tiles and slowly rip them away.
 Additionally, high-speed winds often hurl debris, which can crack shingles.
 Asphalt shingles, in particular, use sealants to prevent his; however, the bond strength does fade over time.

 - The resulting strike can blast away shingles, crack concrete, set materials on fire, shatter glass, and fry electronic devices.

 - In either case, roof materials that do not have a class A fire-resistance rating are more prone to going up in flames.
-Such materials are regular asphalt shingles and wood shake, mostly if left untreated.
-Slate tiles are completely fire resistant.
-However, their weight can pose a problem if internal wooden structures are compromised.
+Such materials are regular asphalt shingles and wood shakes, mostly if left untreated.
+Slate tiles are completely fire-resistant.

-Hail storms are by-far one of the most destructive environmental forces that a roof can face.
-The extent of the damage depends mainly on the hail’s size falling, becoming worse, the more massive the hailstones become.
+- Hail storms are one of the most destructive environmental forces a roof can face.
+The extent of the damage depends mainly on the hail’s size falling, becoming worse the more massive the hailstones become.

 Mould, Algae and Fungus Growth

 - Typically this means high humidity, heat, and the presence of a food source.
-Once those are available, these microbes will grow in lumps that can destroy shingles by eating them and uprooting them.
+Once those are available, these microbes will grow in lumps that can destroy shingles by eating and uprooting them.

-Algae and fungal infestations can be apparent when their fruiting bodies are present, but they may also appear as ‘dark streaks’ as an early sign.
+- Algae and fungal infestations can be apparent when their fruiting bodies are present, but they may also appear as ‘dark streaks’ as an early sign.